bsumlin/PyMieScatt/docs/inverse.rst

 .. py:function:: ContourIntersection_SD(Bsca, Babs, wavelength, dp, ndp[, nMin=1, nMax=3, kMin=0.00001, kMax=1, Bback=None, gridPoints=100, interpolationFactor=2, maxError=0.005, fig=None, ax=None, axisOption=0])

-   Computes effective complex *m = n+ik* from a measured or constructed size distribution (in cm\ :sup:`-3`), incident wavelength (in nm), and scattering and absorption coefficients.
+   Computes effective complex *m = n+ik* from a measured or constructed size distribution (in cm\ :sup:`-3`), incident wavelength (in nm), and scattering and absorption coefficients (in Mm\ :sup:`-1`).
 Optionally, backscatter coefficient may be specified to constrain the problem to produce a unique solution.

    **Parameters**